 IPVanish knows that another scandal would bring the company down to its knees.
 After all, not many individuals would subscribe to such a service, right?
 And ever since J2Global took the ownership of IPVanish, we didn’t hear about a single incident.
 Therefore, its reputation is still strong.

 DNS Leak Test

 Lastly, we will put IPVanish to the test of DNS leaks.
-To do this, we’ll connect to one of its servers, and run a reliable and capable DNS leak test that should investigate what third-party website know about us.
+To do this, we’ll connect to one of its servers, and run a reliable and capable DNS leak test that should investigate what third-party websites know about us.

-The result is clear – IPVanish doesn’t let anyone know about our ‘real’ address as it instead shows its own servers.
+The result is clear – IPVanish doesn’t let anyone know about our ‘real’ address, as it instead shows its own servers.
 This means that websites will always see your virtual IP address, and this means that your true identity is protected.

 Speed & Performance

 IPVanish comes with disappointing performance, throttling our speed by 85.5%.
 It’s hard to recommend this VPN even to those with ultra-fast connections.
 Our Score: 2/10.

 Now, the time has come to test IPVanish’s real-world performance.
 We are going to connect to several servers and check their speeds.
 With this said, we’ll start by testing the speed of our ‘naked’ Web connection.